ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 ### ActiveSyncClient

-ActiveSyncClient works as an intermediary between the protocol adapter and SUT.
+ActiveSyncClient works as an intermediary between the protocol adapter and the SUT.
 The protocol adapter calls ActiveSyncClient to connect, disconnect, and execute commands.
 ActiveSyncClient passes the protocol adapter requests and sends the protocol adapter request to the SUT.
 ActiveSyncClient receives the response from the SUT and sends